shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

  11. scp trained model to local machine
  ___
  ### Training
- * resized all images to 512x512 so batch size could be greater than 1
+ * resized all images to 512x512 so batch size is restricted to one for GPU memory's sake.
+I will highly consider resizing to 256x256 instead since I will free up GPU memory and sigficicant decrease size and increase speed of the network.
  * track losses with W and B. (we'll see if this works)
  ___
  ### Possible Improvements